w5xd/WriteLogWizards/README.md

 <li>WL11ProjectWizard.vsdir
 <li>WLProjectWizard.vsz
 </ul>
-Edit that last file, the .vsz file to correct the absolute path:
+Edit that last file, the .vsz file, to correct the absolute path.
+Make it point to the corresponding directory in your fetched version of this git repo:
 <pre><code>Param="ABSOLUTE_PATH = c:\wherever\WriteLogWizards\WL11ProjectWizard"</code>
-</pre>There is no need to copy the files out of your git work area: just point the .vsz file to the appropriate subdirectory.
+</pre>There is no need to copy the files out of your git work area.
-<p>Now File/New Project in Visual Studio 2008 should show this:</p>
+<p>Now File/New Project in Visual Studio 2008 should show this entry that wasn't there before:</p>
 <p align="center"><img width="70%" alt="ProjectNew2008.png" src="ProjectNew2008.png"/></p>
 <p>In order for the directory structure to match that assumed by the module wizard, when creating a
 new project, browse to the Projects directory in this repo, and turn <b>off</b> that <i>Create Directory for solution</i> check box.</p>
 <p>The deployment of the WL12 wizard is the same, except substitute to WL12 for WL11, and substitute 2013 for 2008.</p>
+<p><i>Techinical note:</i> Using the WLnnProjectWizard is not strictly necessary because the next wizard, the WLnnModuleWizard can successfully add a contest implementation to a correctly-configured ATL DLL constructed using Visual Studio's built-in ATL wizards.
+The built-in wizard adds a lot of stuff that WriteLog doesn't need or use, which can be confusing if you're not already an expert in ATL development.</p>
 <h4>Deploy the ModuleWizard</h4>
 Getting a new item into the Visual Studio Add/New-Item menu apparently cannot be done in My Documents like a project wizard.
 Its deployment requires administrator privilege.